 Fatal Wounds provides Qhira with additional Bleed damage on targets below 50% of their Health, which works very well with Final Strike.
 After completion, which is not that difficult to do, all Bleeding damage is extended by 2 seconds, which drastically increases the time window of activating Blood Rage.

-Finishing Touch is a good talent when Qhira is the solo laner of a composition, since the extra damage on Basic Attacks will be excellent during trades.
-However, it is only recommended to take this Talent to win your lane in Braxis Holdout and Dragon Shire, because getting the point will give your team a decent advantage.
+Finishing Touch can be a good talent when Qhira is the solo laner of a composition, since the extra damage on Basic Attacks will be excellent during trades.
+However, it is only recommended to take this Talent if you need it to win your lane in Braxis Holdout and Dragon Shire, because getting the point will give your team a decent advantage.

 Level 4 Talents for Qhira